GregTakacsGergo/image-quality/GEARING UP/edge detection README.md

 This approach, used on real images, will provide a detailed edge map, allowing us to locate edges or regions with high-frequency intensity detail effectively.

 ![Example Edge Detection Output](https://github.com/GregTakacsGergo/image-quality/blob/main/GEARING%20UP/edge_detection_1.png)

+In the next step we will apply Laplacian operator on the f matrix to determine sharpness of the image.
+We will determine the *laplacian_var* i.e. the variance of the laplacian of the image, which will give us an idea of the sharpness of the image.
+This edge detection step is not strictly necessary for image quality assessment, but it is a crucial step in many image processing tasks, and understanding overall sharpness measurement process.